Guest post: Coronavirus food waste comes with huge carbon footprint

 Such interventions, which could reduce waste and, at the same time, improve rather than hamper food system resilience, have recently been reviewed in a journal paper.

-The storage capacities that we do have reportedly filled up quickly in the first few weeks of the lockdowns, so food that had already been produced had nowhere to go.
+The storage capacities that we do have reportedly filled up quickly in the first few weeks of the lockdowns food that had already been produced had nowhere to go.

 In the name of food waste reduction, there have also been calls for improved flexibility for farmers in terms of contract obligations, freer access to markets and product diversification.